UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: The Hamptons had 24 children, 16 dogs, and 44 goldfish in 2001.

 **Consistency:** Please try to be consistent in what you call people, places, things.
 If she's Mary Virginia del Rio, please don't call her Mary Va. del Rio.
 Ever.
-Think searchability.
+This is important for searchability.

+- :smiley: _Mary Virginia del Rio._

+- :smiley: _Mary Va. del Rio._

+Also, strive for consistency in punctuation and capitalization.
+Especially when writing folder titles for University Archives, it is important to be consistent with capitalization throughout our collections.
+You can become an expert by following a few simple rules.
+See below for [Commas and Other Punctuation](#commas-and-other-punctuation) and [Capitalization](#capitalization).

 **Verb tenses:** Use the present tense when referring to the papers themselves.
 Use the past tense when referring to actions of the creators or recipients of the papers.